uky-web/limestone_archive/README.md

 ### Running

-To build and start a `browsersync` based server, run `gulp start` in the command line.
+To build and start a `browsersync` based server, run `npm start` in the command line (this should start automatically in gitpod).